 4. Cumulative Layout Shift, CLS

 It is common today that web page elements such as text, videos, or images fly all over the place, shifting positions.
 The end result is that the user perceives the web page as "jumping".
 You might see a button at a certain position, and in a few seconds, it shifted a hundred pixels below.
 That is what Cumulative Layout Shift measures.

 Cumulative Layout Shift measures how much your page elements shift positions during initial load

 This is easier to solve.
 Below are steps you can use to solve Cumulative Layout Shift CLS issues on your pages.

-	- Elements such as audio, video, image should have defined width and height.
+Elements such as audio, video, and image should have defined width and height.
 This ensures that the position and dimensions of the element is static before and after the asset loads.

 5. Speed Index

 Speed Index shows how quickly the contents of a page are visibly populated